 Shooting from the sidelines of each Olympic Games since 2008, Jeff is never far from the action.
 As a sports and event shooter, he loves capturing and sharing important moments in his subjects’ lives.
 Jeff is also known as an established educator and enjoys sharing his extensive knowledge with up and coming photographers.

-Jeff uses Zenfolio for his professional website, showcasing his commercial portfolio
+Jeff uses Zenfolio for his professional website, showcasing his commercial

-in the world as he travels often for assignments.
+anywhere in the world as he travels often for assignments.

 “I love that I can instantly update my website from anywhere in the world.
 It is so easy, that even with the crazy schedule here at the Olympics, I can do this myself.”